 Getting a license enables you to handle larger jobs that are potentially more lucrative.
 Plus, as opposed to unlicensed handymen, many clients are more likely to pay higher rates to licensed contractors.
 A general contractor license in Alaska will give you credibility.
 This credibility will help create trust with your clients.

 A mechanical and specialty contractor license is easier to obtain than a general contractor license in Alaska.
+Check out the Alaska contractor classification guide for more information.

 Your license is valid for a duration of 2 years.
 General contractor licenses will expire on December 31st of even years, and licenses for mechanical and specialty contractors will expire on December 31st of odd years.